Firefly Aerospace Blue Ghost: Overview

 Firefly is the prime contractor for lunar delivery services using Blue Ghost landers.
 Firefly provides or subcontracts Blue Ghost payload integration, launch from Earth, landing on the Moon and mission operations.
 Firefly's Cedar Park facility serves as the company's mission operations center and the location of payload integration.
 Firefly operates a 50,000 sqft spacecraft facility with two mission control centers and an ISO-8 cleanroom to accommodate multiple landers.

 The spacecraft design is adaptable to each customer’s cislunar needs.
 Blue Ghost can be customized to support larger, more complex missions, including lunar night operations, surface mobility, and sample return, and is compatible with multiple launch providers.
-Firefly asserts that in-house end-to-end manufacturing and testing of the Blue Ghost structure is a differentiator among the CLPS landers.
+Firefly asserts that in-house end-to-end manufacturing testing of the Blue Ghost structure is a differentiator among the CLPS landers.

 On November 29, 2018, NASA announced that Firefly was among the companies eligible for task orders as part of the Commercial Lunar Payload Services (CLPS) initiative.
 As of 18 August 2025 NASA has awarded Firefly task orders for four lunar landing missions.